ShubhamPhapale/nit/docs/DEPLOYMENT.md

 - No encryption of repository data

 ### Access Control
-- VCS is a local version control system
+- nit is a local version control system
 - No built-in authentication/authorization
 - Rely on filesystem permissions for access control